retro16/acsi2stm/README.md

 ---------------

  * The Arduino software with the Roger Clark Melbourne STM32 library.
+ * The SdFat Arduino library by Bill Greiman.
  * A hard disk driver for your Atari ST (AHDI and ICD pro are tested).